philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 Ok, but we'd like to extend the formulas we can treat.
 Actual prolog can handle `forall` quantifiers in programs clauses and `exists` quantifier in goals.
 They are the implicit binders of the unification variables.

-In Nadathur and Miller, they introduce this not using unification, but instead magicking up the right term when you need to open a binder.
+In Nadathur and Miller, they introduce these binders not using unification, but instead magicking up the right term when you need to open a binder.
 I kind of like this.
 In backwards proof tactics in Coq for example, this is the difference between using [`exists`](https://coq.inria.fr/doc/v8.19/refman/proofs/writing-proofs/reasoning-inductives.html#coq:tacn.exists) and [[`eexists`](https://coq.inria.fr/doc/v8.19/refman/language/extensions/evars.html).

 The horn procedure now takes a list of magic terms to try when a binder needs to be instantiated.
 It's a cute brute force method. `magic` could also perhaps be an infinite generator or just the signature (a list of `FuncDeclRef`), with a built in generator inside of `horn` of all possible terms.